Learning from Human Directional Corrections: Introduction

+A recent line of work \cite{jain2015learning,bajcsy2017learning,zhang2019learning, losey2018including} addresses the above challenges of LfD by developing a scheme that enables a robot to learn an objective function from \emph{user's feedback or corrections}.
+Fig. \ref{figure_intro} is an example of those learning schemes.
+At each iteration, a human user does not need to provide optimal demonstrations to the robot, but merely a correction which is an \emph{incremental improvement} to the robot's current motion.
+The robot then leverages the correction to update its objective function.
+Compared to LfD, this incremental learning scheme reduces the workload of a user, especially for those (such as novices) who cannot provide the optimal demonstrations in a one-time manner \cite{jain2013learning}.
+Despite its promise, the state-of-the-art methods \cite{jain2015learning,bajcsy2017learning,zhang2019learning, losey2018including} still face some challenges as below.

+First, providing a valid correction---the one that improves the robot motion---can be nontrivial.
+To obtain a valid correction, the human user must carefully choose the \emph{magnitude} of a correction.
+As a robot gets closer to the `desired motion' (i.e., the motion in the human's perspective), the allowable range of the magnitude of valid corrections gets smaller (see Section \ref{section_problem} for the detailed explanation).
+Thus, the human can easily over-correct a robot near the desired motion, i.e., giving too large corrections that adversely drive the robot away from the desired motion.
+Such difficulty makes robot learning inefficient (we will experimentally show this in Sections \ref{experiment_compare} and \ref{section_games}).

+Second, most of existing methods \cite{bajcsy2017learning,zhang2019learning, losey2018including} lack \emph{theoretical guarantee} for the learning performance.
+While \cite{jain2015learning} shows that learning from human magnitude corrections can attain a bounded regret \cite{shivaswamy2012online}, this regret bound still cannot explicitly tell whether or not the learned objective function converges to the true one induced by all corrections.

+To address the above challenges, this paper proposes a new learning method that enables a robot to learn an objective function from human \emph{directional} corrections with \emph{theoretical convergence guarantee}.
+We highlight the following new features of the proposed method, as shown by Fig. \ref{figure_intro}.

-1) The proposed method only requires human's \emph{directional corrections}.
-A directional correction is a correction that only contains directional information and does not necessarily need to be magnitude-specific.
-For instance, for teaching a mobile robot, the directional corrections are simply as `left' or `right' without dictating how far the robot should move.
+(I) The proposed learning scheme only requires the user's \emph{directional corrections}.
+A directional correction is a correction that only concerns directional information and does not necessarily need to be magnitude-specific.
+For instance, in teaching a mobile robot, a directional correction can be simply as `go left' or `go right' without dictating how far the robot should go.
+Furthermore, unlike existing work \cite{jain2015learning,bajcsy2017learning,zhang2019learning, losey2018including}, the proposed approach can \emph{directly} handle the sparse directional corrections without a pre-processing step of creating a human `intended' trajectory, which could introduce artifacts and unfavorably affect the learning performance.

-2) The human's directional corrections to the robot's motion can be \emph{sparse}.
-That means that the corrections can be applied only at \emph{sparse time instances} within the time horizon of the robot's motion.
-The learning is performed directly based on the sparse corrections, without attaining/retaining any intermediate corrected trajectory that may introduce inaccuracy.

-3) Both theoretical results and experiments are established to show the convergence of the proposed learning algorithm.
-Specifically, we validate the method on two human-robot games and the results show that the proposed method enables a robot to efficiently learn a control objective function for the desired motion with few human's directional corrections.